javissimo/javissimo.github.io/src/content/blog/post-2.md

 ## 1. Showcase a Diverse Range of Projects

 Your portfolio should be a testament to your versatility.
-Include a variety of projects that demonstrate your skills in different areas of front-end development.
-Consider including projects like:
+Include a variety of photos that demonstrate your skills in different areas of front-end development.
+Consider including photos like:

 - **Responsive Websites:** Showcase your ability to create websites that adapt seamlessly to various screen sizes and devices.